-- The West Parish Filters Facility Improvements Plan, initiated in 2015, was completed in 2021 and determined a multi-phase approach to replace the water treatment plant. - Construction of a new Backwash Facility was completed in 2023.
-This facility represents the first phase of construction of the new plant and will enable water treatment during construction.
-The Backwash Facility will also be connected to the new plant.
+• The West Parish Filters Facility Improvements Plan, initiated in 2015, was completed in 2021 and determined a multi-phase approach to replace the water treatment plant.
+The first phase of construction was completed in 2023.

 In Progress: Construction

 • Construction of the new treatment plant started in fall 2024.
 The new plant is scheduled to be complete in September 2028.